JayBHEDA410/Asynchronous-FIFO/README.md

 # Files

-fifo.v: Verilog module containing the asynchronous FIFO implementation. transmitter_test/: Folder containing Verilog testbenches to validate the transmitter module. receiver_test/: Folder containing Verilog testbenches to validate the receiver module.
+f: Verilog module containing the asynchronous FIFO implementation. transmitter_test/: Folder containing Verilog testbenches to validate the transmitter module. receiver_test/: Folder containing Verilog testbenches to validate the receiver module.
 README.md: This file, containing information about the project.